 BIM and accessible bathrooms

 There is a related article on BIM and the evaluation of accessible bathrooms.
-This is not yet open access, but here is a short extract from the Abstract:
+Here is a short extract from the Abstract:

 This study aims to demonstrate the practicability and utility of emerging BIM and related digital technologies, applied in the field.
-In this study, twenty-one accessible bathrooms in three university buildings were assessed.
+Post occupancy evaluation is key to ensuring building access is provided and maintained.
+Twenty-one accessible bathrooms in three university buildings were assessed in this study.

 The study found that across all bathrooms the toilet roll location is unsatisfactory.
 Other high-risk issues included: Approach: access; Entrance: door fittings and security; and Layout: hazards.
-The study shows how low-cost BIM and related technologies can be used as a baseline for ongoing post occupancy evaluation.
+The study shows how low-cost BIM and related technologies can form a baseline for ongoing post occupancy evaluation.

 The title of the research paper is Building information modelling and related technologies applied to the post occupancy evaluation of accessible bathrooms for people with disability.
 Authored by Newton, Carnemolla and Darcy.